Hari-krishna-tech/Hari-krishna-tech.github.io/_posts/2025-03-29-system-design-concepts-to-master.md

   Intro to 30 must know concepts in System Design
 </div>

-# Client-Server Architecture: The Backbone of Modern Web Applications
+## Client-Server Architecture: The Backbone of Modern Web Applications

-Ever wondered how your favorite apps and websites actually work behind the scenes?
-Let's dive into the fascinating world of client-server architecture, the foundation that powers virtually all modern web and mobile applications.
+- Ever wondered how your favorite apps and websites actually work behind the scenes?
+- The fascinating world of client-server architecture
+- The foundation that powers virtually all modern web and mobile applications.
+- Client sends request to the server over the internet, server response back with the data from the database, the is rendered in the screen by the client
+- This 3 tier architecture is used in most modern web and mobile application

 ## IP Address: The Digital Street Address